Holy Week & Easter

 Join us on the playground at FP East (Kloefkorn Elementary, 6601 Glass Ridge Dr.) to celebrate Christ’s resurrection with a brief, meaningful worship for all ages.
 Coffee, hot chocolate and donuts served.
 (Children welcome; no child care)

 Beginning with a solemn procession, the promise of the Easter story is shared in a hope-filled scripture and an inspiring sermon, accompanied by the holy strains of the Plymouth Choir and orchestra.
 (Childcare provided.)
 Helpful tip – the 8:00am has ample seating!

 Experience the joy of Easter in an interactive, multimedia worship experience in Mayflower Hall, especially designed for children and families.

-Celebrate the true promise of the Easter message without the crowds and formalities of the morning’s services.
-Children are encouraged to attend.
+Celebrate the promise of the Easter message without the crowds and formalities of the morning’s services.
+(Children welcome; no child care)